 In previous weeks, the dividend of mining rewards with time-locks was solved using a customized consensus module.
-Using the framework Komodo has developed to create smart-UTXOs and a new bitcoin script OP_CODE, the productivity of blockchain developers is increased 100-fold.
+Using the framework Komodo has developed to create smart-UTXOs and a new Bitcoin script OP_CODE, the productivity of blockchain developers is increased 100-fold.
 To highlight this productivity boost a new blockchain enforced payment splitter is already testable within days of the development cycle starting.
-Earlier in the year, a few day turnaround produced NFT trading capabilities for in-game collectibles that hadn’t existed before for Komodo.
+Earlier in the year, a few day turnaround produced non-fungible token (NFT) trading capabilities for in-game collectibles that hadn’t existed before for Komodo.
 Taking advantage of the on-chain token DEX, jl777 was able to integrate it into the ROGUE blockchain game.

 For this week, a new custom consensus module began development and testing in the past week.
 After a specific use case, jl777 coded the methods:

 A few days later the validation was added by @blackjok3r and @Alright began testing.
 Testing is likely to move to the #KMDLABS testing environment at some stage, but for those that want to explore splitting payments or billing in a 2-part credit/debit chain solution the instructions for syncing to the branch of development will be useful.

 - git merge upstream/jl777 (because you want the jl777 branch, not master)

 The payments custom consensus (at the time of writing) includes these 3 custom variables introduced to facilitate the business logic.

 lockedblocks - is the number of blocks before a paymentsfund UTXO is able to be spent with paymentsrelease

 minrelease - is the minimum amount a paymentsrelease tx can release